Endangered Species/Wildlife Income Tax Check-Off

 Natural Area Preserves

 Pachaug and Mount Misery Natural Area Preserve: During the 1999 field season, information on vegetation patterns and presence of state-listed plant species was collected at these two preserves.
-Vegetation maps werer produced and will serve as the basis for the development of a management plan and as a guide for future vegetative studies.
+Vegetation maps were produced and serve as the basis for the development of a management plan and as a guide for future vegetative studies.

 Robbins Swamp Natural Area Preserve: Robbins Swamp, which is the state's largest inland wetland, contains many state-listed species and is an important wildlife management area.
 Funding provided for the development of a plan that details the purpose, character, and protected resources within the Preserve.
 The plan details management measures that will protect and enhance the Preserve's physical and biological integrity.

 Kitchell Wildlife Sanctuary Vegetation and Botanical Surveys: This Preserve has long been managed as a wildlife sanctuary and its woodlands protected for certain passive recreational uses.
-A rcomprehensive survey of its vegetation has produced a vegetation cover type map that also documents locations of state-listed species.
+A comprehensive survey of its vegetation has produced a vegetation cover type map that also documents locations of state-listed species.
 This map serves as a guide for future biological studies and the development of a management plan for the site.